Meeting Air Quality Standards

 These are the only pollutants – out of hundreds in our air – for which ambient air quality standards have been set.
 These pollutants were chosen because they are commonly emitted from numerous sources and they are considered harmful to both human health and the environment.

 The Attainment Designation tells us whether our air meets the health-based standards.
 Santa Barbara County is attainment for all federal ambient air quality standards.
-However, the County is currently nonattainment-transitional for the state ozone standard and nonattainment for the state PM10 standard.
+However, the County is currently nonattainment-transitional for the state ozone standard and nonattainment for the state PM10.
 See the Table below for a full listing of the standards and attainment status for each pollutant.

 Other Resources: